How to Configure an LDAP Authentication Provider#

 - New LDAP users are automatically created in TheHive.

-- Removed users are disabled.
+- Removed users become inactive.

 - Organization membership and user profiles are assigned based on LDAP group membership.